apoorvarajendra24/natural-language-processing-NLP-/README.md

 ## 📌 Note

 Some notebooks or scripts may require you to download additional resources (like `punkt` for tokenization in NLTK).
-Please check the comments in each script for guidance.
+Please check the comments in each script for guidance or the info.txt file.